LightBitsLabs/los-csi/docs/src/plugin_deployment/deployment.md

 > Note:
 >
 > Different Kubernetes versions can have different security settings and different “feature gates” enabled or disabled by default.
-In the upstream Kubernetes v1.15 software distribution and later, no changes to the cluster configuration are required to deploy the Lightbits CSI plugin.

 Additionally, different methods of deploying Kubernetes clusters may enable or disable feature gates or security features in non-standard ways, and some Kubernetes users modify some of the relevant settings of their clusters after deployment.
 You must confirm that the settings described in this section are set to the correct values on the Kubernetes cluster in question.